railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 .. note:: One-off Sales

-   If a product's only sold to a customer once, you don't have to enter data into a complete new product form just for that sale.
+   If a product is only sold to a customer once, you do not have to enter data into a complete new product form just for that sale.
    You can manually complete all the information in the order without putting it into a product: description, price, quantity, lead time, taxes.
-   In this case Open ERP won't generate a delivery note because the product isn't held in stock.
+   In this case Open ERP will not generate a delivery note because the product is not held in stock.

 When all of the products are entered, you can print the quotation and send it to the customer.
-To do this, click on the report :guilabel:`Quotation / Order` in the :guilabel:`REPORTS` links to the right.
+To do this, click on the report :guilabel:`Quotation / Order` in the :guilabel:`Reports` links to the right.
 Open ERP opens the quotation in PDF to enable to you to see it before printing.

 .. figure:: images/sale_print.png